digitalbricklayer/techteapotcom/src/content/posts/oodles-disk-space-just-right-place.md

 The first take away it is that I really should have been concentrating on the Exchange logs a lot sooner rather than assuming it would be a connectivity problem.
 The logs would have told me that the email was reaching the server and that the server was rejecting them.
 That would have ruled out connectivity as a root cause.

 The second is my thankfulness for having secondary domain MX records.
 Back-up email servers cost us around $25 per year and just saved us from dropping a single email.
-Thank you <a href="http://www.mtgsy.net/">Cloudfloor DNS</a>.
+Thank you [Cloudfloor DNS](http://www.mtgsy.net/).

 No emails were harmed in the making of this blog post.